What it can actually do

 Try the assistant on your data.

-Sign up free.
+Get started.
 Upgrade to Basic for AI chat, or Premium to connect a store and let the AI draft your POs.